 - Distance: 90 miles / 90 minutes from Green Bay

-Running from September 19th to 30th from 10 am to 6 pm on weekends or 1 pm – 6 pm during the week, Waldvogel’s Farm will be hosting their annual fall event.
+Running from September 18th to 30th from 10 am to 6 pm on weekends or 1 pm – 6 pm during the week, Waldvogel’s Farm will be hosting its annual fall event.
 Guests can visit the sunflower patch, take gorgeous photos, and even take home a free sunflower!

 In addition to the event, Waldvogel offers over 50 fun, safe, and interactive attractions for families including wagon rides and train rides, corn mazes, barnyard animals, mini-golf, gem mining, ball zone, castle, a children’s play area, and more!
 Some of the activities are limited during the weekdays, check the differences before you choose a visiting day.

 While the sunflower event is free, those who would like to explore and play on the farm can buy an admission ticket for $11/per person.
 Children age two and under are free with a paid adult.

 For a full list of attractions and updates from Waldvogel’s, follow them on Facebook.